Wolf3s/xbmc4xbox-python/python/Doc/library/timeit.rst

    *timer* function and run its :meth:`.repeat` method with the given *repeat* count and *number* executions.

-   .. versionadded:: 2.6

 .. function:: default_timer()

    Define a default timer, in a platform-specific manner.
 On Windows, :func:`time.clock` has microsecond granularity, but :func:`time.time`'s granularity is 1/60th of a second.
 On Unix, :func:`time.clock` has 1/100th of a second granularity, and :func:`time.time` is much more precise.
 On either